-NOTE: Applications to the DMD program commencing in 2015 are now open.
-The application deadline for the 2015 DMD program is October 17, 2014.
-We will accept Canadian and American DAT scores from no later than the November 1, 2014 sitting of the Canadian DAT.
+NOTE: Applications to the DMD program commencing in 2016 are closed and will open in September.
+Once the applications are opened the application deadline for the 2016 DMD program will be October 16, 2015.
+We will accept Canadian and American DAT scores from no later than the November 7, 2015 sitting of the Canadian DAT.

 Admission to the dental program is based primarily on academic ability and personal qualities as evidenced by pre-dental scholastic records, aptitude tests, personal interviews, and Problem-Based Learning (PBL) Assessment.
 Fulfilment of the minimum requirements does not guarantee acceptance.
 The number of qualified applicants exceeds the number of available positions.
 Not every qualified applicant will be offered admission.

 The deadline for application (including supporting documents) is October 17, 2014 for admission in August 2015.
 Early submission of applications and supporting documents is strongly encouraged.
 The application deadline is strictly enforced.